Robert Sternberg: University of Wyoming presidency

 Sternberg took office in July 2013 as the University of Wyoming's 24th president.
 His major aim was to push the "development of ethical leadership in students, faculty and staff".
 Therefore, Sternberg wanted to change the University of Wyoming's test-based selection process of applicants towards an ethics-based admission process: "The set of analytical skills evaluated in the ACT [American College Testing] is only a small sliver of what you need to be an ethical leader."

-After arriving at the University of Wyoming, President Sternberg's term was marked by tumult in the faculty.
+After arriving at the University of Wyoming, Sternberg's term was marked by tumult in the faculty.
 Three weeks after taking in office as Wyoming's new president, the provost and vice president for academic affairs was asked to resign and stepped down.
 In the next four months, three associate provosts and four deans were asked to resign or resigned voluntarily—many explicitly citing disagreements with President Sternberg's approach.
-In the Chronicle of Higher Education, November 15, 2013 ("President of U of Wyoming Abruptly Resigns" by Lindsay Ellis), Sternberg's tenure was described as "a period that saw rapid turnover among senior administrators and unsettled the campus."

-The last dean who stepped down, the Dean of the College of Law, Stephen Easton, accused Sternberg at a university meeting of unethical treatment of staff, professors and schools.
-"You have not treated this law school ethically."
+The last dean to step down, the Dean of the College of Law, Stephen Easton, accused Sternberg at a university meeting of unethical treatment of staff, professors, and schools: "You have not treated this law school ethically."
 Sternberg refused to discuss the case at the meeting.
 The Casper Star Tribune portrayed the situation at the university as "chaos in the college".
 Additionally, other provosts blamed a lack of respect for and interest in human capital.
 According to Peter Shive, a professor emeritus, Sternberg asked everyone to wear the school colors, brown and gold, on Fridays.
 Shive said the farther away from the administrative building he went, the fewer people were wearing brown and gold.